-For banks, a truly omnichannel customer experience requires significant investment.
-But by using intelligent technology to manage interactions across all channels, financial institutions can deliver a consistent experience that builds trust and loyalty.
+For banks, an omnichannel customer experience requires significant investment.
+However, by using intelligent technology to manage interactions across all channels, financial institutions can deliver a consistent experience that builds trust and loyalty.

-For your further reading on why does an Omnichannel solution make sense for banks?
-When to consider Omnichannel Banking for your financial institution?
+For your further reading on why an omnichannel customer solution makes sense for banks?
+When to consider omnichannel banking for your financial institution?
 How to select & measure an Omnichannel Banking Solution?
 Read our blog here on omnichannel banking.

 Each customer has a different preference and expectation.
 As a bank, you need to deliver the best strategies for building a personalized banking experience.
 The only way to do this is by understanding your customers’ journey.

-To do this effectively, you need to monitor customer touchpoints across your branches, call centers, ATMs, and online banking system – while providing personalization at every step of their journey.
+To do this effectively, you need to monitor customer touchpoints across your branches, call centres, ATMs, and online banking system – while providing personalization at every step of the way.
 With this in mind, here are some tips for monitoring your end-to-end journeys:

 - Conduct a regular review of your digital channels